Chinese input method: History

 Before the 1980s, Chinese publishers hired teams of workers and selected a few thousand type pieces from an enormous Chinese character set.
 Chinese government agencies entered characters using a long, complicated list of Chinese telegraph codes, which assigned different numbers to each character.
 During the early computer era, Chinese characters were categorized by their radicals or Pinyin romanization, but results were less than satisfactory.

 In the 1970s to 1980s, large keyboards with thousands of keys were used to input Chinese.
 Each key was mapped to several Chinese characters.
 To type a character, one pressed the character key and then a selection key.
 There were also experimental "radical keyboards" with dozens to several hundreds keys.
 Chinese characters were decomposed into "radicals", each of which was represented by a key.
-Unwieldy and difficult to use, these keyboards became obsolete after the introduction of Cangjie input method, the first method to use only the standard keyboard and make Chinese touch typing possible.
+Unwieldy and difficult to use, these keyboards became obsolete after the introduction of Cangjie input method, the first method to use only the standard QWERTY keyboard and make Chinese touch typing possible.